HughG/holygradle-plugins/developer-readme.md

  - JAVA_HOME environment variable pointing to your JDK e.g. JAVA_HOME=C:\Program Files\Java\jdk1.7.0_09
    - In IntelliJ IDEA, you may need to configure this for the project, in the "File > Project Structure..." dialog under "SDKs".
 BUT, see the section below about 'gradle.properties', before attempting to open the project in IDEA.
+ - You will also need to set a GRADLE_USER_HOME property in IntelliJ.
+It will tell you about this in the "Event Log" window.
+Set it to the value you normally use in your Windows environment variable (or the default, "%USERPROFILE%\.gradle").
+After a short wait, IntelliJ will refresh.
+ - You may also need to configure IntelliJ to point to your installed JDK, in the "Project Structure" dialog.
  - An Artifactory server configured with:
    - an Ivy repository for publishing Gradle plugins to.
 It should support releases and snapshots.
    - a remote repo pointing to Maven Central